28 public speaking games ebook

 If you're a teacher or leading a communications group you'll already know the problem with public speaking is not, speaking.
-It's 'public'.
+It's PUBLIC speaking.

-Speaking is fine, in private.
+Speaking in private is fine.
 There it's natural, normal and effortless.
 Family, friends, colleagues; we talk to them easily.

-But swap the arena, and ease takes flight.
+But swap private for PUBLIC, and ease takes flight.

-Children, teenagers, adults; it's all the same.
-The power and fear of 'public' is one-size-fits-all.
+Children, teenagers, or adults; it makes no difference.
+The fear of PUBLIC speaking is one-size-fits-all.

 If you've visited write-out-loud.com before you may have found my pages of them.

 They're popular for good reason; they do the job, effectively.
-Fear of talking in front of an audience can be beaten and you can do it with something as simple as a giggle.
+Fear of talking in front of an audience can be beaten and you can do it with something as simple as a game and a giggle.
 Learning with laughter is the best there is.
-I know because I've used public speaking games for years and have seen the results.
-Others have too.

 "Just wanted to say a massive THANK YOU for this amazingly comprehensive site.
 There's more here than in many paid-for sites.
 I came looking for some games/exercises to do with a group and I've come away with inspiration on top.
 I've bookmarked you and will be back - again and again.
 Thanks again."